rblades/dhworkbook_master/docs/supporting materials/multimode-networks.txt.md

 7. Save as ```women-to-women-network.gephi``` **and** export as ```women-to-women.net```

-    **NB If your nodes data table is blank, your filter might still be active. make sure the filter box is clear.
-You should be left with a list of women (ie, a list of nodes where the identiers are numbers, per Peter's schema).**
+    **NB If your nodes data table is blank, your filter might still be active.
+Make sure the filter box is clear.
+You should be left with a list of women (ie. a list of nodes where the identifiers are numbers, per Peter's schema).**

-8. At this point, you could re-start Gephi and reload your ‘women-organizations-2-mode.gephi’ file and re-run the multimode networks projection so that you are left with an organization to organization network.
+8. At this point, you could re-start Gephi and reload your `women-organizations-2-mode.gephi` file and re-run the multimode networks projection so that you are left with an organization to organization network.
 Do this, and save and export with appropriate file names.

 ## Exploring this network

 Peter's data has a number of **attributes** describing it, including the membership year.
 So let's see what this network of women looks like in 1902.

-1. Under the filters tab at the right hand side of the Gephi interface, select ‘attributes – equal’ and then drag ‘1902’ to the queries box.
+1. Under the filters tab at the right side of the Gephi interface, select ‘attributes – equal’ and then drag ‘1902’ to the queries box.
 2. In ‘pattern’ enter [0-9] and tick the ‘use regex’ box.
 3. Click ok and then click ‘filter’.

 You should now have a network with 188 nodes and 8728 edges, showing the women who were active in 1902.

 Let’s learn something about this network.
-Under the statistics tab at the right hand side of the Gephi interface,
+Under the Statistics tab at the right side of the Gephi interface, do the following:

-1. Run ‘avg. path length’ by clicking on ‘run’
+1. Run ‘avg. path length’ by clicking on ‘run’.
 2. In the pop up that opens, select ‘undirected’ (as we know nothing about directionality in this network; we simply know that two women were members of the same organization at the same time.
 Note also that if the same pair were members of the more than one organziation, the weight of their connection will be corresponding stronger).
 3. Click ok.
-4. Run ‘modularity’ to look for subgroups. make sure ‘randomize’ and ‘use weights’ are selected.
+4. Run ‘modularity’ to look for subgroups.
+Make sure ‘randomize’ and ‘use weights’ are selected.
 Leave ‘resolution’ at 1.0

 We selected 'average path length' because one of the byproducts of this routine is 'betweeness centrality'.
 We're making an assumption here that a woman who has a high betweeness centrality score was in a position to affect information flow in 1902 society.
 Modularity looks at similar patterns of connections to cluster women who have more-or-less similar connections into groups.

 Let’s visualize what we’ve just learned.

-1. On the ‘partition’ tab, over on the left hand side of the ‘overview’ screen, click on nodes, then click the green arrows beside ‘choose a partition parameter’.
+1. On the ‘partition’ tab, over on the left side of the ‘overview’ screen, click on nodes, then click the green arrows beside ‘choose a partition parameter’.
 2. Click on ‘choose a partition parameter’.
 3. Scroll down to modularity class.
 The different groups will be listed, with their colours and their % composition of the network.
 4. Hit ‘apply’ to recolour your network graph.

 Let’s resize the nodes to show off betweeness-centrality (to figure out which woman was in the greatest position to influence flows of information in this network.)

 1. Click ‘ranking’.
-(It's on the left hand side of the interface, beside 'partition' and just below 'overview'.
+(It's on the left side of the interface, beside 'partition' and just below 'overview'.
 2. Click ‘nodes’.
 3. Click the down arrow on ‘choose a rank parameter’.
 4. Select ‘betweeness centrality’.